RaifCoonjah/cool404page/README.md

 - Live Search based on xml.
 - More Designs and Colors, from Ferarri red to Banana yellow!
 - Add icons in the buttons.

+- > Please check release tab, to download latest version of the page.